CasellaJr/AGENT-BASED-MODEL-SIMULATION-OF-COVID-19-IN-NETLOGO/README.md

 ## Description

 Inspired in the COVID-19 pandemic, this simplified model simulates the transmission and perpetuation of a virus in a human population.
 The model is initialized with 720 people, of which only 1 is infected.
 People move randomly about the world in one of the following states: not infected (blue), infected (yellow), immune (green).
 People may die (red) of infection.
-Upon setup, population is assigned a random age.
-Elders (those older than 60 years old) have a different risk to die from the disease.

 ## Usage
 Each “tick” represents a day in the time scale of this model.